espressif/arduino-esp32/docs/source/api/adc.rst

 ADC OneShot mode
 ****************

-ADC OneShot mode API is fully compatible with the Arduino's ``analogRead``.
-When you call ``analogRead`` or ``analogReadMillivolts`` funtion will return a result of a single conversion on requested pin.
+The ADC OneShot mode API is fully compatible with Arduino's ``analogRead`` function.
+When you call the ``analogRead`` or ``analogReadMillivolts`` function, it returns the result of a single conversion on the requested pin.

 analogRead
 ^^^^^^^^^^